 This US brand told us their face painting products are MI and parabens free.
 Their preservation system is based on CAP-5, which consists of phenoxyethanol, caprylyl glycol, potassium sorbate and hexylene glycol.
 They are vegan, nut / peanut free, free of the other main food allergens and describe their range as hypoallergenic.
 There is a lengthy discussion of Ruby Red’s product safety profile, incorporating a lot of information on allergies, at their site here.

 This brand of face paint kits for children told us “As per FDA guidelines, we display all the paint ingredients on our product packaging … our face paint products do not contain methylisothiazolinone or any other related preservatives.”
-They have not responded yet to our query regarding food allergens, but describe themselves as hypo-allergenic.
+They have told us they are nut / gluten / dairy-free, and vegan, and describe themselves as hypo-allergenic.
 They are parabens free.

-In the US, buy online at Amazon here.
+In the US you can buy one of the kits online at Amazon here.